Sinethemba. We have hope.

 Indeed, she followed the meaning of her name.
 She injected hope into my life when she helped me land a job in the retail sector when I really needed one.
 At a South African retail chain called PEP toward the end of 2012.

 S’nethemba is a quintessential kasi girl: street-smart, outspoken and honest, intelligent, and she carries herself with a certain nonchalance that makes her instantly likeable.
-What you see and feel about her in the first few moments of meeting is what you consistently get.
+What you see and feel about her in the first few moments of meeting her is what you consistently get.

-It had been a morning filled with a lot of “We don’t have any job openings at the moment” from all the places I approached.
+The hunting had been a morning filled with a lot of “We don’t have any job openings at the moment” from all the places I approached.
 I walked into the PEP Carlton branch, saw a few faces in uniform, kept walking around, and then I saw hers.

 She had an idea: that she’d persuade the store manager to give me a chance to prove myself.
 The man was on his lunch break.